First-Party Property Damage Demand Letter - Massachusetts

 I. INTRODUCTION AND NATURE OF DEMAND

 II.
-MASSACHUSETTS PROPERTY INSURANCE LAW
+MASSACHUSETTS FIRST-PARTY PROPERTY INSURANCE LAW

-D. Available Remedies
+E. Available Remedies

 III.
 POLICY INFORMATION AND COVERAGE